slip-slap/slip-slap.github.io/_posts/2019-12-18-math-discrete-graph-theory-trees.md

 2. Tree: a tree is a connected acyclic graph
 - If G is a tree, then $\epsilon= v-1$
 3. Cut Edge: A cut edge of G is an edge e such that $w(G-e)>w(G)$.
+- The term "Cut Edge" is very intuitive and informative, imaging cut a graph with with a knife, after the edge is deleted, you have two subgraph, and the edge is called cut edge.

 ##### Edges and Bonds
 1. For subsets S and $S^{\prime}$ of V, we denote by $[S,S^{\prime}]$ the set of